How to use BigQuery

 ORDER BY 2 desc

-LIMIT 100
+LIMIT 100;

 What is BigQuery

 BigQuery is a data warehouse.
-It's exactly what it sounds like.
-A place where data is stored and an interface through which you can access that data.
+It's exactly what it sounds like: a place where data is stored and an interface through which you can access that data.

 We're using BigQuery in these tutorials for a few reasons.
-For one, there is an active team invested in maintaining the product (it's not going anywhere).
-Also, BigQuery is packed with cool features which reveal themselves over time, such as integrations with Google Analytics and Google Sheets, CSV ingestion, and new machine learning features that let you make predictions with SQL.
-Also, BigQuery is a great place to learn because it is very possible that today or in the future you will work at a company that runs on Google's cloud infrastructure, and so you might use BigQuery to do analysis on the job.
+For one, there is an active team maintaining the product so it's not going anywhere.
+And BigQuery is packed with cool features which reveal themselves over time, such as easy integrations with Google Analytics and Google Sheets, CSV ingestion, and new machine learning features that let you make predictions with SQL.

 But the main reason I use BigQuery in the tutorials found across this site is because it comes out of the box linked to hundreds of public datasets that are free to query.
 BigQuery is a fantastic place to learn because the data is already connected to your interface, and this data is packed with insights waiting to be revealed through your code.